EXCLUSIVE-U.S. to send 3,000 additional troops to Poland, officials say | Law-Order

 Another official said the deployment order was signed by Austin at the direction of President Joe Biden.
 The soldiers are in addition to the 8,500 troops already on alert to be ready to deploy to Europe if needed and the nearly 3,000 American troops the administration said earlier this month it would deploy to Poland and Romania.

-A spokesperson for Poland's Defence Ministry did not confirm any additional details about timing or where the troops would be coming from.
+A spokesperson for Poland's Defence Ministry did not confirm any additional details about timing of the deployment.
 Russia has already massed more than 100,000 troops near Ukraine, and this week it launched joint military exercises in neighboring Belarus and naval drills in the Black Sea.

 While it denies plans to invade Ukraine, Moscow has said it could take unspecified "military-technical" action unless a series of demands are met, including promises from NATO never to admit Ukraine and to withdraw forces from Eastern Europe.
 The United States and Britain have both warned an invasion could come within days.